-While the LAPSSET Authority and Kenya Ports Authority had promised compensation to some land owners, in the Kililana area, outside the designated LAPSSET area, farmers have been displaced by the project’s access roads.
-The displaced farmers have lodged successive complaints regarding the loss of their livelihoods and are pursing litigation.
+While the LAPSSET Authority and Kenya Ports Authority had promised compensation to some landowners, in the Kililana area, outside the designated LAPSSET area, farmers have been displaced by the project’s access roads.
+The displaced farmers have lodged successive complaints regarding the loss of their livelihoods and are pursuing litigation.

 If properly implemented and enforced, the judgment has the potential to set new standards that affirm communities’ rights to public involvement in shaping all projects under current and future developments.